 How safe is internet banking?
 When we browse through the profile of this mastermind, we are certain that one ought to use the World Wide Web with immense care.
 For two long years, Albert Gonzalez, stole from credit cards of the netizens.
 This was recorded to be the biggest credit card theft in the history of mankind.
 He resold approximately 170 million credit cards and ATM numbers.
 He did so by installing a sniffer and sniffing out the computer data from internal corporate networks.
 When arrested, Gonzalez was sentenced to 20 years in Federal prison.

-There are lots of hackers other than explained above.
-Some of them get caught and become cover-story and some of them are still not known.
+There are lots of hackers other than mentioned above.
+Some of them get caught and become cover-story and many of them are still not known.